avi-verma-st/DynamoGovernance/README.md

 ## Status

 The initial extension framework and local telemetry pipeline are implemented and working with Dynamo 3.x.
 Future work includes privacy protection, retention rules, broader event coverage, and enterprise telemetry integration.

-## Contributing

-We welcome contributions to Dynamo Governance!
-If you would like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with clear messages.
-4. Push your changes to your forked repository.
-5. Submit a pull request detailing your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-### Changes Made:
-1. **Added a Contributing Section**: This encourages community involvement and provides clear steps for potential contributors.
-2. **Added a License Section**: Including licensing information is essential for open-source projects, ensuring users understand their rights and responsibilities.
-3. **Maintained Original Structure**: The new sections were added at the end to preserve the flow of the document while enhancing its completeness.